In the guide

 - any element of the selling price that is not referable to weight

-Relevant units of quantity for specific goods for the purpose of the definition of 'unit price'
+Relevant units of quantity for the 'unit price'

 |biscuits and shortbread (except where sold by number)||100 g|